 Do you have a glass or metal project that you’d like to paint?
 Maybe you have a shiny, smooth surface that you’re worried about tackling.
 Come see this tutorial to learn our tips and tricks for getting better adhesion on smooth surfaces!

 In this tutorial company co-founder, Rosanne will paint and distress some mason jars to show how to prepare smooth surfaces like glass and metal to improve adhesion.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 The reason it can be difficult for paint to adhere to smooth surfaces is because they are very non-porous and there is no texture for the paint to grip onto.
 Follow these quick tips to make sure your paint will last for years to come!